jmencinapino/ias-viewability-integration/README.md

 ## Disclaimer

+> [!IMPORTANT]
-While this is used for most IAS viewability interactions, we recommend that you consult your IAS contact if it does not work as expected to improve and optimize this integration.
+> Third-party integrations must be tested in a controlled environment before using them as part of the Equativ's creative configuration.
+It is recommended to contact with IAS if it does not work as expected to improve and optimize this integration.

-This is a dedicated custom integration created specifically for IAS integration.
+> Ensure compliance with privacy regulations (e.g., GDPR, CCPA) when handling user data, and confirm that the integration aligns with the [official Custom Script feature documentation](https://help.smartadserver.com/s/article/Configuring-creatives#:~:text=unchecked%20by%20default.-,Custom%20script%20(for%20creatives),-You%20can%20add).

+> [!WARNING]
+> External scripts can introduce security risks or performance degradation if not implemented properly.
+> Equativ is only responsible for executing the Custom Script feature.
+Any actions performed during the script execution itself are not the responsibility of Equativ.